 HOW MUCH DOES IT COST FOR ADJUDICATION?

 By not charging an adjudication application fee, parties have the benefit that if a matter is withdrawn before the adjudicator commences work, the parties have nothing to pay.
-Generally our fees are lower than other ANAs and our standards substantially higher.
+Generally fees are lower than other ANAs and our standards substantially higher.

-Adjudication fees include the application fee, (currently $Nil), the adjudicator fee, the cost of an adjudication certificate (if necessary), the Adjudicate Today service fee and any disbursements.
-Adjudicate Today does not bill the claimant until the adjudication determination has been completed or is withdrawn by the parties after work on the determination commenced.
+Adjudication fees include the application fee, (currently $Nil), the adjudicator fee (which includes an Adjudicate Today service fee which is paid by the adjudicator) and any disbursements.
+Adjudicators do not bill the claimant until the adjudication decision has been completed or is withdrawn by the parties after work on the decision commenced.

 Under the Act, all fees are shared equally by the claimant and the respondent unless the adjudicator determines differently.
 Most adjudicators will award 100% of their fee against the respondent if the payment claim is found to be wholly justified.
 Therefore a successful claimant should expect to recover most if not all the fees for the adjudication.
 If necessary, recovery of the adjudicator fee can be by application for a certificate of adjudication